 Greg's professional qualifications include a Bachelor of Commerce and Master of Business Administration.
 He is also a Graduate of the Australian Institute of Company Directors and a Certified Practising Accountant.

 Ian Sampson BCom LLB FAIM FAICD

-Ian was elected as a Director in 2006 and is Chair of the Board Nomination, Development & Remuneration Committee.
+lan was elected as a Director in 2006 and is Deputy Chair of the Board.